corv89/shannot/docs/deployment.md

     IdentityFile ~/.ssh/shannot_key
 ```

-Then in remotes.toml, use the SSH config alias:
+Then in config.toml, use the SSH config alias:

 ```toml
 [remotes.prod]